2025 FIFA Club World Cup: Draw

 In the draw, teams from the same confederation could not be drawn into the same group except for UEFA teams, for which there was at least one and no more than two per group.
-Additionally, no two UEFA teams from the same national association could be drawn into the same group.
+Additionally, teams from the same national association could be drawn into the same group.

 To maintain competitive balance, two separate pathways of four groups were established for the knockout stage.
 They were composed as follows: